BeginCodingLiveChat/begincodinglivechat/README.md

 # begincodinglivechat
 A live chat service for BeginCoding.
-See the wesite at www.begincoding.org
+For more details visit our website at https://www.begincoding.org